I can’t imagine living without safety nets.

-Off The Record is a new weekly column in 2021 from MusicRow Owner and Publisher, Sherod Robertson.
+Off The Record is a recurring column from MusicRow Owner and Publisher, Sherod Robertson.
 After 10 years heading the publication, he shares some of the nuggets of wisdom he’s acquired throughout the years that have helped him in his journey.
 The views and opinions expressed here are solely those of the author and do not necessarily reflect the views of MusicRow Magazine nor its team members.

 Off The Record: What Is Your Word For 2021?

 - n o t e by Mint House: Nashville’s New High-End Boutique Hospitality - November 20, 2023

 - Cher’s New ‘Christmas’ Album Includes Tune By Nashville Songwriter - October 20, 2023